Easter holidays in Italy 2024 is coming and you don't know where to go? Here are 10 ideas for a long, relaxing weekend in Italy.

 Just outside the city there's one of the largest existing early Christian basilicas, that of Sant'Apollinare in Classe.
 Given the proximity to the coast and the constant attacks from the sea, the church dedicated to the saint was rebuilt in the centre; it is Sant'Apollinare Nuovo and is located not far from the station.

 About the sea, Easter 2023 would not be complete without the classic Easter Monday trip out of town.
 Some ten kilometers from Ravenna you will find the Adriatic coast with its beaches, lively bars and wonderful panoramas.

 Furthermore, for the joy of the kids, a few kilometers away from the center of Ravenna there is one of the largest theme parks in Italy.

 Orosei and Sardinia's east coast

 Sardinia, a typically summer destination, is actually perfect for a spring holiday too.
-For Easter 2023, visit the east coast, where Orosei is located, it's a small town surrounded by extraordinary natural beauty.
+For Easter in Italy 2024, visit the east coast, where Orosei is located, it's a small town surrounded by extraordinary natural beauty.
 With its coast and Mount Gennargentu behind it, this area is a regional park where nature just shows off.